nadirhamid/oneline/README.md

 	bootstrap

-this will install oneline and its dependancies
+this will install oneline and its dependancies.
+It will also start the oneline server if everything goes well.
+To do this seperatly you can use:

+  oneline --start

 To make a simple module, do:

-	oneline-client --init "my_module"
+	oneline --init "my_module"

 This will create the needed files for writing your first oneline module.
 I will return to this after.